 The Chairman’s and Governance Committee performs an annual assessment of the independence of each Board member and reports its findings to the Board for the final determination of independence of each individual member.
 The Board has applied the independence criteria of the Swiss Code of Best Practice for Corporate Governance and the |*|FINMA and the rules of the NYSE and Nasdaq in determining the definition of independence.
 In general, a director is considered independent if the director:

-- is not, and has not been for the prior three years, employed as an executive officer of the Group or any of its subsidiaries;
+- is not, and has not been for the prior three years, employed as an executive officer or in another function at the Group or any of its subsidiaries;

 - is not, and has not been for the prior three years, an employee or affiliate of our external auditor; and